orchidsoftware/orchid.software/source/en/docs/quickstart.md

 }
 ```

-The main difference of the screen from the controller is the structure defined in advance, which serves
+The screen's main difference from the controller is the structure defined in advance,
-only one-page defining data and events.
+which serves only one-page defining data and events.

-Like the controller, the screen needs to be registered in the route file,
+Like the controller, the screen needs to register in the route file.
 Define it in the file for the admin panel `routes/platform.php`:

 ```php